eea/copernicus_quality_tools/README.md

 ```

-The application should be running in a docker container at http://172.17.0.2:8000:8000 in your browser
+The application should be running in a docker container at http://172.17.0.2:8000 in your browser.

+The WPS service should be running at http://172.17.0.2:5000 in your browser.

 * Note: the run_docker_local.sh script has two arguments.
 The first one is the parent
 directory of the folder cloned from Github.
 The second one is the path where the qc
-tool looks for .gdb or .tiff files to be checked and where the user can add new files.
+tool looks for .gdb or .tif files to be checked and where the user can add new files.